hyperledger-archives/sawtooth-core/source/sawtooth_developers_guide/architecture_overview.rst

 Consensus Mechanisms
 ~~~~~~~~~~~~~~~~~~~~

-SawtoothLake contains two consensus implementations: PoET and Quorum
+Sawtooth Lake contains two consensus implementations: PoET and Quorum
 Voting.

 PoET and SGX
 ::::::::::::

-The SawtoothLake Distributed Ledger provides a unique mechanism to
+The Sawtooth Lake Distributed Ledger provides a unique mechanism to
 ensure fairness in the node lottery.
 Instead of a Proof-of-Work
 competition amongst nodes, Sawtooth Lake implements a
 Proof-of-Elapsed-Time (PoET) algorithm for distributed consensus.